marcospoel/MendixRAG/README.md

 From this angle, you can consider an LLM a calculator for words.

+## The pipeline
+1. Collcion of documents
+2. Process the documents into smaller chunks
+3. Embedding, turning the text into e numerical representation
+4. Store the embeddings in a vector database
+5. Query
+6. Generate output using the LLM

 ## Key terms

 | Term | Description |